mukaiizawa/Paren/man/man3/prefix-suffix-p.md

 # NAME
-prefix? suffix? - determines whether a string starts or ends with the characters of a specified string.
+prefix?, suffix? - determines whether a string starts or ends with the characters of a specified string.

 # SYNOPSIS